Ministry of Energy (Myanmar)

-The Ministry of Energy (စွမ်းအင် ဝန်ကြီးဌာန, 'MOE') is a ministry in the Burmese government responsible for the country's energy sector, in particular exploration of crude oil and natural gas and manufacture and distribution of petrochemicals and petroleum products.
+The Ministry of Energy (စွမ်းအင် ဝန်ကြီးဌာန, 'MOE') was a ministry in the Burmese government that was responsible for the country's energy sector, in particular exploration of crude oil and natural gas and manufacture and distribution of petrochemicals and petroleum products.

 History

-From 1948 to 1985, organizations for energy sector are organized under Ministry of Mines and Ministry of Industry (2).
+From 1948 to 1985, organizations for energy sector were organized under Ministry of Mines and Ministry of Industry (2).
 Ministry of Energy was formed on 1985 April (12) by Council of State.
 In 2016, newly elected president Htin Kyaw combined Ministry of Electric Power and Ministry of Energy as Ministry of Electricity and Energy.

 In 2022 May, SAC reconstituted the ministry as Ministry of Electric Power and Ministry of Energy.